mathematica-mpr/design-d3-training/src/materials/Week 3/Slides/slides.md

 * `stroke-width`: Border width
 * `stroke-dasharray`: Border dash definition (e.g. `3 3`)
 * `style`: To add other generic CSS attributes

 ===

+## Putting it all together

+---

+### Specs

+Using D3:

+1. Start with a 500x500 SVG
+2. Draw a red circle with a black border at the center with a diameter of 150px
+3. Draw a square circumscribing the circle (black border, no fill)
+4. Draw a line from the center of the circle to the top-right of the square

+===